HamsaMousa/Simple-Shell/README.md

 The pipe **|** allows redirecting the standard output of one command to the standard input of another command.

-For example, the following command counts the number of words displayed by 'ls -l':
+For example, the following command counts the number of words displayed by **ls -l**:

 `$ ls -l | wc`

-Note: We will only handle the case with a single pipe in the form: command1 | command2.
+Note: We will only handle the case with a single pipe in the form: **command1 | command2**.

 ### 2.3 Redirection of stdout

 The redirection **>** allows redirecting the standard output of a command to a file.
 If the specified filename does not match an existing file, the file will be created; otherwise, it will be overwritten.

-For instance, the command below outputs the list of files and their permissions to the file 'file1.txt':
+For instance, the command below outputs the list of files and their permissions to the file file1.txt:

 `$ ls -l > fichier1.txt`

 If you start the command with the word **echo**, what is written before the redirection symbol **>** will be copied into the file.

-For example, the following command copies the word "hello" into the file 'file1.txt':
+For example, the following command copies the word "hello" into the file file1.txt:

 `$ echo "bonjourr"> fichier1.txt`

-Running the command '$ cat file1.txt' then produces:
+Running the command **$ cat file1.txt** then produces:

 ![Untitled](README%20Shell%2025d1468364cd478f90ee82540c5a97d1/Untitled%202.png)

-The only difference from the real shell's behavior is that here the quotation marks “ “ are also sent to 'file1.txt'.
+The only difference from the real shell's behavior is that here the quotation marks “ “ are also sent to file1.txt.

 To simply send “hello”, you would write: